Basseri: Region

-The Basseri are residents of Fars Province, which is noted for its wide range of ethnic groups.
+The Basseri are residents of Fars province, which is noted for its wide range of ethnic groups.
 The mixing of groups means that most tribes are better defined by political criteria.
 The traditional lands of the Basseri constitute a strip about 300 mi long and 20–50 mi wide.
 The land runs from the Kūh-e Būl mountain to the hills west of the city of Lar.

 The Basseri habitat was originally Fars district; but big Basseri Communities are also in Khuzestan, Isfahan, Razavi Khorasan, Semnan and Tehran.

 Neighboring tribes include the Nafar tribe and the oppositional Qashqai confederacy.

 Migration

 The winter land of the Basseri is in Jahrom, Evaz and north of Larestan County.
 They stay in Marvdasht, Pasargad, and Eqlid in summers.

-Many Basseri were forced to settle down and cease their nomadic life in the 1930's by the policies of Reza Shah.
+Many Basseri were forced to settle down and cease their nomadic life in the 1930s by the policies of Reza Shah.
 Thus, much of the population of the villages and towns, such as Shiraz, trace their ancestry to the Basseri.